Cuomo won't quit despite demanding others do so: GOP lawmaker

 CUOMO AGAIN REFUSES TO RESIGN DESPITE NEW ALLEGATIONS, SLAMS 'ANTI-DEMOCRATIC' CRITICS

-Daily Beast editor Harry Siegel also noted that Cuomo in 2018 had called on then-state Attorney General Eric Schneiderman to resign after Schneiderman faced sexual harassment allegations that were detailed in a New Yorker magazine article.
+In 2018, Cuomo also called for then-New York Attornery Gneral Eric Schneiderman to resign after Schneiderman faced sexual harassment allegations that were detailed in a New Yorker magazine article.

 CALLS GROW FOR CUOMO TO QUIT FROM TOP NEW YORK LAWMAKERS